ryx/datalayer.js/README.md

 # Extensions
-Like in any good middleware, the core of datalayer.js can be easily extended with new functionality.
-The process is somewhat similar to other libraries like e.g. [express](#) and works by adding extensions through the `use` method on the datalayer instance.
+The core of datalayer.js can be easily extended with new functionality.
+The process is somewhat similar to other middleware libraries like e.g. [express](#) and works by adding extensions through the `use` method on the datalayer instance.
 The extension then automatically connects to certain event hooks and receives data and broadcasts.

 ## Using extensions
 Usage example for one of the factory extensions, enabling the "event annotations" feature.